Eschatologue/CM_wiki/docs/spells/description/core/level-5.md

 **Components:** V
 **Duration:** Concentration, up to 10 minutes

 An aura radiates from you in a 30-foot Emanation for the duration.
-While in the aura, you and your allies have **:d20-adv: Advantage**{ .d20 } on saving throws against spells and other magical effects.
+While in the aura, you and your allies have **:d20-adv: Advantage**{.d20} on saving throws against spells and other magical effects.
 When an affected creature makes a saving throw against a spell or magical effect that allows a save to take only half damage, it takes no damage if it succeeds on the save.

 > **Classes:** Cleric, Paladin, Wizard